Event report: How do we embed co-production across Scotland?

 Reflections from the discussion included:

-• Happening in reality: Sometimes people in power believe they are doing co-production but the power is not actually shifted or relinquished.
+• Happening in reality: sometimes people in power believe they are doing co-production but the power is not actually shifted or relinquished.

-• Diversity: reaching people that don’t normally come forward and looking internally at organisational structures to assess the diversity there
+• Diversity: reaching people that don’t normally come forward and looking internally at organisational structures to assess the diversity there is important.

 • Expectations and timelines: we need to be open and honest with people about what is on the table to be changed, and what isn’t.
-Also, the speed of change – it can take years for some large organisations to change (particularly in the statutory sector) but copro can make people feel it should be happening now.
-How to introduce realism without making it seem impossible.
+Also, the speed of change – it can take years for some large organisations to change (particularly in the statutory sector) but co-pro can make people feel it should be happening now.
+How to introduce realism without making it seem impossible?

-• Working with very vulnerable people – it is an additional challenge to work with people who have low confidence or capacity, or chaotic lifestyles – this is particularly the case for national organisations who don’t have the same kind of links/networks as local organisations.
+• Working with very vulnerable people: it is an additional challenge to work with people who have low confidence or capacity, or chaotic lifestyles – this is particularly the case for national organisations who don’t have the same kind of links/networks as local organisations.

-• Communication – it’s often difficult to start with a blank page particularly with people who aren’t used to being asked their opinions.
+• Communication: it’s often difficult to start with a blank page particularly with people who aren’t used to being asked their opinions.
 There should be a process of capacity building to allow people to develop the confidence and skills to make a contribution.

 • Visibility of co-production: it can sometimes be under the radar and so we need to identify where it’s happening (meaningfully) and how it should be a discrete aspect of the way we (and our organisations) work.

-• Where Co-pro is happening: Big pieces of work happening in child protection, children with learning disabilities, childrens hearing system.
-Conversations around this need to happen, but with awareness of long-term and ongoing budget requirement for this.
+• Where co-pro is happening: big pieces of work are happening in child protection, children with learning disabilities, children’s hearing system.

 Links and resources from the chat